Connective tissue is the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity.

 Doctors base the diagnosis of pseudoxanthoma elasticum on the results of a physical examination, an eye examination, and the results of a skin biopsy (removal of a tissue sample for examination under a microscope).

 Because there is no cure for pseudoxanthoma elasticum, treatment is aimed at preventing and treating complications and injuries.
 People should avoid drugs that may cause stomach or intestinal bleeding, such as aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), and anticoagulants (such as warfarin).
+Levels of fats (lipids) in the blood should be well controlled with diet and sometimes drugs to reduce the risk of developing early atherosclerosis and other blood vessel complications.

 People with pseudoxanthoma elasticum should avoid contact sports because injury to the eye is a risk.